 According to the BLS, many political scientists have graduate degrees in political science, public administration or a related field.
 Master's degree programs in political science require at least 30 credit hours of study, which may include courses in political data analysis, political research and methodology, and the current issues in American politics.
 Additional requirements may include a thesis or participation in an internship.

 Let's go over what we've talked about.
 A political analyst is a political scientist.
-As of May 2015, political scientists earned a median annual salary of $99,730, in a field where employment opportunities are projected to decrease by 2% through 2024.
+As of May 2018, political scientists earned a median annual salary of $117,570, in a field where employment opportunities are projected to increase by 5% through 2028.